jonathanramirezislas/calendar-front-end/README.md

-# Confunsion Restaurant
+# Calendar

-Calendar iswhere you can save notes.
+Calendar is a project where you can save notes.

 ## 📢 Requirements
 - Node JS 12.16.1 _(Recommended)_